noodnik2/flightvisualizer/README.md

 The generated KML files can be easily shared and explored, offering a comprehensive and immersive way to analyze and (re-) experience flight trajectories and characteristics.

-## Description

-Uses data retrieved using [AeroAPI] to create a [Keyhole Markup Language] ([KML]) visualization of a flight, enabling it to be "played back" in a KML client renderer such as [Google Earth].

-All that's needed to identify (a) flight(s) to [AeroAPI] is an aircraft's "tail number," and optionally a "cutoff time" prior to which to consider.
-If no "cutoff time" is given, the current time will be used.

 See [Installation](#installation) below to get started.

 ### Example